CAN RIDING MOUNTAIN BIKES MAKE YOU SMARTER?

 The scientists who conducted the experiments believe that it’s likely that people’s brains would react to exercise in the same way the rats’ brains did.
 In other words, people would probably experience a similar increase in brain cell development after repeated periods of daily aerobic exercise, similar to those that cross-country mountain bikers in high school or college would experience.

-Over the years, Mountain Bike Action’s senior editor John Ker has often noticed that the top cross-country mountain bikers that he’ profiled over the past 20 years have usually earned extremely good grades in college.
+Over the years, Mountain Bike Action’s senior editor John Ker has often noticed that the top cross-country mountain bikers that he’s profiled over the past 20 years have usually earned extremely good grades in college.
 For instance, our 2018 Pro Men’s cross-country national champion, Howard Grotts finished Fort Lewis College with a 4.0 GPA (an “A” average) while also winning collegiate national mountain bike titles.
 Stephen Ettinger, who preceded Grotts as national champion, graduated from college with a GPA of 3.8 and won two collegiate national titles while in school.
 (Stephen is now in medical school.)
 As for the women, the 2018 World Champion and 2019 World Cup Series Champion in the Elite Women’s cross-country ranks, Kate Courtney, graduated from Stanford University with a 3.9 GPA while winning collegiate national titles in cross-country mountain biking at the same time.
 Many of the other top cross-country riders, including former national champions Todd Wells and Lea Davison, also did extremely well in college.

 Studies of college athletics programs have found that the students who participate in aerobic sports such as cycling, track, swimming, soccer, rugby, and rowing tend to have significantly higher GPA’s on average than those students who participate in football, basketball, and baseball—whose participants don’t go through sustained periods of aerobic exercise.

-The scientists’ experiment with the rats—and what it showed about new brain-cell growth—suggests that participating in mountain biking and other forms of cycling might improve the ability of those students in school, and that matches our observations and fits in well with the observation made by the president of Fort Lewis College.
+The scientists’ experiment with the rats—and what it showed about new brain-cell growth—suggests that participating in mountain biking and other forms of cycling might improve the ability of those students to excel in school, and that matches our own observations and fits in well with the observation made by the president of Fort Lewis College.

 [The full text of the paper describing the experiment on rats and their brains can be found in the study titled, “Physical exercise increases adult hippocampal neurogenesis in male rats provided it is aerobic and sustained,” which appeared in the Journal of Physiology and can be found on the United States government’s National Library of Medicine website: www.ncbi.nlm.nig.gov.]